psadil/cfs_fg/README.txt

 Analysis will be done based on state-trace style plot of Inclusion vs Exclusion -> will probably want to include classic vis recollection vs epi recollection,
-	but the main thrust will be simple, uncalculated rates during In and Ex
+	but the main thrust will be simple, uncalculated rates during In and Ex -> an ANOVA of some sort will probably also be necessary, but I'm not quite sure how to set that up yet...

+NOTE: Requires stimulus files, downloaded from osf https://osf.io/9f38c/
+     -> In general, many helpful files can be found on the osf

 ***************************************************************************
 FOLDER STRUCTURE:

+admin -> useful files for working with RAs (including consent forms)
+     15feb2016, ps -> moved to osf

-admin -> useful files for working with RAs (including consent forms) analysisCode -> MATLAB and R files for working with subjectData cfs_allExpts -> the actual experimental files
+analysisCode -> MATLAB and R files for working with subjectData cfs_allExpts -> the actual experimental files

 NOTE: due to lack of binary files (i.e., the stimuli), these DO NOT contain all of the necessary files to actually run the experiments.